thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/shared-subscriptions.md

 ### Shared Subscription Use Cases

-One can use shared subscriptions for any use case appropriate to the feature.
+Shared subscriptions can be applied to various use cases based on their suitability and advantages.
-However, there are several use cases that are especially suitable and commonly used:
+However, there are several common scenarios where shared subscriptions are particularly beneficial:

-* Specific backend applications subscribe to the MQTT message stream with a requirement to scale horizontally.
+* **Horizontal scaling of backend applications.** When specific backend applications need to subscribe to the MQTT message stream and handle a high volume of messages, shared subscriptions allow for horizontal scaling.
+Multiple application instances can be part of the shared subscription group, distributing the workload and improving scalability.
-* The topic has a high message rate, which clients cannot handle alone.
+* **High message rate topics.** In situations where certain topics experience a high message rate that individual clients may struggle to handle, shared subscriptions can be utilized.
+By distributing the load among multiple clients within the shared subscription group, the message processing can be more efficient and avoid overwhelming a single client.
-* Distribute system resources more evenly to prevent bottlenecks.
+* **Balancing system resources**.
+Shared subscriptions help distribute system resources evenly, mitigating the risk of bottlenecks.
+By leveraging multiple clients within the shared subscription group, message processing and resource utilization can be optimized, ensuring a balanced and efficient operation of the system.

+In summary, shared subscriptions offer flexibility and scalability for scenarios involving backend applications, high message rates, and resource optimization, allowing for better management of MQTT message streams.

 ### Subscribing to Shared Subscriptions